Mullgate

 A reliable sequence is:

-2. inspect hostname guidance with mullgate config hosts
+2. inspect hostname guidance or selector examples with mullgate proxy access

-3. refresh derived runtime state with mullgate config validate --refresh
+3. refresh derived runtime state with mullgate proxy validate --refresh

-5. investigate routing or hostname drift with mullgate doctor
+5. investigate routing or hostname drift with mullgate proxy doctor

 6. verify with a real probe such as curl through the intended proxy entrypoint